wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 The third requirement is that protection mechanism on NVM must be lightweight and fast.
 The paper claims that NVM applications rely heavily on VM protection mechanism to avoid data corruption.
 In current distribution of Linux, this is done by calling the mprotect system call.
 This, however, can incur the overhead of one system call, which is expensive.
+In addition, permission changes (towards more strict permission) require TLB shootdown to keep the private TLB consistent on all cores, which itself is a heavyweight event, whose invocation should be minimized as much as possible.
 The design goal is that a lightweight mechanism is provided such that we do not have to pay extra overhead on every protection related call.
 As a trade-off, the semantics can be relaxed a little.
 The last requirement is that the library should enable applications to query the status of dirty cache lines written to the NVM address space.
 This capability is necessary